The Book on Jack Herer

 Donnell Alexander (20:49):

 Can you take a moment to tell us about this new edition?
-What does this is it, and what about this moment necessitates it?
+What edition is it, and why does this moment necessitate it?

 Dan Herer (20:56):